ntsecrets/fan/README.md

 # fan
-Python Script for controlling a small server room fan and A/C
+Python Script for controlling a small server room fan and A/C using a Raspberry Pi.

 This script is called as a daemon from fan.sh which goes in /etc/init.d